/ tool-comparisons / MongoDB vs Neon for Solo Developers

 PostgreSQL features are a superset.
 Neon gives you PostgreSQL, which includes JSONB for document-like storage, full-text search, array columns, CTEs, window functions, and extensions like PostGIS.
 You get relational capabilities plus document flexibility in one database.
 MongoDB gives you documents only.
 If you need relational queries in MongoDB, you hit a wall.
 If you need document storage in PostgreSQL, JSONB handles it.

 Serverless architecture.
 Both MongoDB Atlas and Neon are managed services.
 But Neon's serverless model scales to zero, meaning you pay nothing when your database is idle.
-MongoDB's free tier is a shared cluster that is always running but limited to 512 MB.
-Neon's autoscaling adjusts compute to match your actual usage.
+MongoDB's free M0 tier is a shared cluster limited to 0.5 GB that pauses only after 30 days of zero connections, rather than scaling compute down continuously.
+Neon's autoscaling adjusts compute to match your actual usage, billed in CU-hours where one Compute Unit equals 1 vCPU and 4 GB of RAM.

 Database branching.
 Neon's branching feature lets you create isolated copies of your database for testing migrations, running experiments, or powering preview environments.
 MongoDB does not have an equivalent feature.
 You would need to manually create and restore database copies for similar workflows.